How To Tell Your Male Boss You Have Cramps – 8 Steps

 “75 percent of women suffer from menstrual symptoms such as abdominal cramps.”

-Interview Of Dr. Orly Avitzar
+Interview With Dr. Orly Avitzar

 “When an employee comes with severe menstrual cramps, she asks for disability.
 Instead of offering modifications at work, so the problem doesn’t recur in the future.”